Blogs

 wave

-The Hull and East Yorkshire election was particularly interesting due to the presence of several strong candidates from different parties.
-Besides Luke Campbell (Reform UK), other prominent candidates included Anne Handley (Conservative), Mike Ross (Liberal Democrat), and Margaret Pinder (Labour).
-The election offered a chance to witness how the newly created combined authority would function.
-The low turnout in Hull (26.4%) and the East Riding (32.1%) however, added another layer of complexity to interpreting the results.
+The Hull and East Yorkshire election itself was fascinating because there were some really strong candidates from all sorts of parties.
+Besides Luke Campbell (Reform UK), there was Anne Handley (Conservative), Mike Ross (Liberal Democrat), and Margaret Pinder (Labour).
+It was interesting to see how this newly formed combined authority would work in practice.
+Turnout in Hull was 26.4%, and in the East Riding it was 32.1%.
+Not great numbers, and it made understanding the results even more complicated.

 FAQ